 We are all living sacrifices…for something or someone…for good or evil!!

-Some live life sacrificing for money; some for drugs and alcohol; some for sports; some for self-gratification, etc. Most dedicated mothers sacrifice for their family.
+Some live life sacrificing for money; some for drugs and alcohol; some for reputation; some for self-gratification, etc. Most dedicated mother’s sacrifice for their family.

 My idea of evil is unlimited in its ability to fill my imagination with what I see, hear and read in our frazzled culture today!